EvotecIT/PSEventViewer/README.md

 ### Example for -RecordID (added in 0.51)

-There is huge difference difference if you ask for `-RecordID` in `FilterXML` and when you do post-processing of it via Where { }.
+There is huge difference if you ask for `-RecordID` in `FilterXML` and when you do post-processing of it via Where { }.
 And by huge difference I mean really huge one.
 Depending on amount of Event ID's stored that you query for... it maye take minutes or even hours to get a single RecordID.
-Since -FilterHashTable doesn't allow `RecordID` as parameter, nor `Get-WinEvent` doesn't have the `-RecordID` directly ... one has to use `FilterXML` which as you can see below speed up search from `6+ minutes to 141 miliseconds`.
+Since -FilterHashTable doesn't allow `RecordID` as parameter, nor `Get-WinEvent` doesn't have the `-RecordID` directly ... one has to use `FilterXML`, which as you can see below speed up the search from `6+ minutes to 141 milliseconds`.

 ```powershell
 Clear-Host